 Resources are listed in many categories including general resources, education, technology, legal, social, and political issues.
-Particularly valuable are the college, career prep, K-12 resources.
+Particularly valuable are the career prep and K-12 resources.

 EmpTech aims to provide information resources on assistive technologies that are designed to help those with specific difficulties or disabilities work and study more effectively.
 The database includes product descriptions, links to manufacturers, suppliers with addresses as well as other related resources including advice and training guides where available.
 News items linked to the use of assistive technologies are regularly posted and updates occur on a weekly basis.

 EASI is part of the Teaching, Learning, and Technology Group, an affiliate of the American Association of Higher Education.
 EASI’s mission is to promote the same access to information and resources for people with disabilities as everyone else.

 Explore AT (Assistive Technology) is a clearinghouse for information and resources on many different assistive technologies.
 It will help you identify AT devices and services in the environments of education, employment, and community living for all ages and functional abilities.

 Contains the Telecommunications Act of 1996 and links to FCC’s Disabilities Issues Task Force that contains press releases and reports that affect telecommunications and technology issues for people with disabilities.